 Research-on-Call (ROC) - The ROC is designed to provide ODOT with direct, quick access to researchers in specific areas of expertise to conduct short-term, focused research tasks that are of urgent need.
 ROCs expedite the contracting and authorization process for research activities that do not warrant the level of full-scale, individual annual RFP projects.
 ROC contracts are limited to three years and are competitively bid through a Request for Qualifications which is typically posted during an annual RFP solicitation.

 National Research Activities - The Research Section coordinates national research activities for ODOT.
 This includes participation in the Transportation Research Board, the National Cooperative Highway Research Program and the American Association of State Highway and Transportation Officials.
 In addition, the Research Section coordinates the ODOT’s involvement in transportation pooled fund projects.

-And to make sure you never miss a posting, sign up to receive emails:
+Sign up to receive emails to make sure you never miss a posting!

 Research staff, programs and projects are organized across these programs.